United World College of South East Asia

 The school has two campuses, with around 3,000 students at the Dover Campus and 2,500 at the East Campus in Tampines.
-Most students participate in the service programme, which can involve service to the school community, the Singaporean community, as well as overseas communities.
+Most students participate in the service program, which involves service to the school community, the Singaporean community, as well as overseas communities.

 UWCSEA is different from many of its sister colleges in the UWC movement, most of which are wholly boarding institutions that offer only a two-year International Baccalaureate Diploma Programme for mainly scholarship students of around 16–19 years of age.
-UWCSEA admits students from the age of four, and the majority of students are children with parents who are expatriates or immigrants in Singapore.
+UWCSEA admits students from the age of 4, and the majority of students are children with parents who are expatriates or immigrants in Singapore.

-There are more than 300 boarders from 76 countries across both of the campuses, and there are over 100 students from 47 countries in the grades 8-12 who are supported by scholarships.
+There are more than 300 boarders from 76 countries across both campuses, and there are over 100 students from 47 countries in grades 8-12 who are supported by scholarships.
 Singapore government policy prevents most citizens from attending international schools within the country, and therefore UWCSEA has the smallest percentage of local students of any UWC.
-There are 30 nationalities represented in the teaching staff.
+There are 30 nationalities represented in the teaching staff, and there are 114 student nationalities.

 History

 The site on which the Dover Campus now stands was previously occupied by St John's School, run by the British Families Education Service for the families of British military personnel.
-After the British military withdrawal in 1971, the land was repurposed towards the creation of a private school.
+After the British military withdrawal in 1971, the land was repurposed for the creation of a private school.
 The Singapore International School was officially opened in 1971 by Singapore's Prime Minister Lee Kuan Yew.

 It was affiliated with the United World College movement, and formally became a member of the movement in 1975, changing its name to the United World College of South East Asia.
-Originally a secondary-only school, UWCSEA Dover today has a primary section that takes students as young as four.
-The total number of students on the Dover Campus (Kindergarten 1 – Grade 12) is now 3000+.
+Originally a secondary-only school, UWCSEA Dover today has a primary section that takes students as young as 4 (starting 1998).
+The total number of students on the Dover Campus (Kindergarten 1 – Grade 12) is now 3,000+.
 UWCSEA's East Campus opened its doors on 1 September 2008 in a transitional campus in Ang Mo Kio.
-The East Infant School moved to its permanent home at the Tampines campus in 2010.
-As of 2021, both campuses have a combined student population of 5,609 students from 100 different countries.
+The East Infant School moved to its permanent home at the Tampines campus in 2010, and the rest of the grades followed.
+As of 2021, both campuses have a combined student population of 5,609 students from 100 countries.

 The Dover campus is one of a few remaining structures in Singapore that was constructed with bricks from the old Alexandra Brick Works, located at the current PSA building.
 This was confirmed by a student in 2013 during the demolition of the old “English” block, where hundreds of bricks stamped with “Alexandra” were found.